Skip to main content

 Additionally you can (but not covered in this guide):

-Search with the whole set of Claims first
+Search with (draft) Claims

 If you don't have a Claim Set, a technical description/invention disclosure is a great input.
 The key is an input which describes embodiments according to the technical requirement in more concrete terms and with more specific examples, or the part that gives more context or technical field information for the invention.